tarifas90/CTF-Writeups-2021/hackyholidasy2021.md

         remote = origin
         merge = refs/heads/main
 ```
-So we have a github [repository](https://github.com/grinch-networks-two/directory-protector), which is however not accessible as also all other parts of that user profile.
+So we have a github [repository](https://github.com/grinch-networks-two/directory-protector), which is not accessible as also all other parts of that user profile.
 Github can be set up to use ssh configuration, so the extracted key might be useful here.

 8) Running the following commands can confirm access to the github repository and we can grab the flag